-Here at HTC our podiatrist focuses on mechanical disorders of the foot, ankle & lower limbs in general.
+Here at HTC, our podiatrist focuses on mechanical disorders of the foot, ankle, and lower limbs in general.

-Podiatrists can also design & supply orthotics, which are tailor-made insoles, padding and arch supports to relieve painful conditions or aid the correction of mechanical problems of the foot.
+Podiatrists can also design and supply orthotics, which are tailor-made insoles, padding and arch supports to relieve painful conditions or aid the correction of mechanical problems of the foot.

 A podiatrist can also advise you about footwear (take your shoes with you), and they can check that you’re looking after your feet properly.

-Podiatry has a very wide spectrum of services ranging from severe foot disorders in children through to preventing, diagnosing and treating injuries related to sports and exercise at all levels.
+Podiatry has a very wide spectrum of services ranging from severe foot disorders in children to preventing, diagnosing, and treating injuries related to sports and exercise at all levels.

 There is no difference..
 Podiatrist is a more modern title.

-The development of healthy feet is integral to the healthy condition of the whole leg & spine.
+The development of healthy feet is integral to the healthy condition of the whole leg and spine.